MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.2 - Identifying Security Threats/1.2.1 - Malicious Code (Part 1)/README.md

 Examples of malicious backdoors Netbus, BackOofice, SubSeven and T0rnkit .
 Examples of legitimate backdoors- VNC, PC and Anywhere.

-Trojans and other malware are used to deliver a backdoor program  onto your compute
+Trojans and other malware are used to deliver a backdoor program  onto your computer.

 ### Application / Personal Research / Summary
 > In your own words, write a summary of this lesson and connect it to yourself and the real-world.
 If needbe, do a rapid research on the topic to help with you summary

-...
+Malicious code, or malware, is software designed to harm computers, steal information, or take control without permission.
+It includes viruses, worms, trojans, and ransomware.
+Malware can delete files, slow down systems, steal passwords, or let hackers control devices.
+Lastly its bad for the computer systems and people should have strong passwords to avoid a malware.

 ### Vocabulary
 > Include the vocabulary word(s) from this lesson with a defintion